blue-health/backend-go-exercise/README.md

 ## Your Task

-Your task is to implement a very simple account management microservice using NestJS and TypeORM.
+Your task is to implement a very simple account management microservice using Golang.
 It should at least be able to:

 * Register new users using their email address, password, and name
 * Log the user in using their email address and password